rapid7/propsd/docs/getting-started/usage.md

 The "status" and "uptime" attributes match the ones from the health endpoint.
 The "index" attribute provides metadata about the index property file, such as the last time it was updated.
-The "sources" array provides metadata about each of the sources propsd is reading properites from.
+The "sources" array provides metadata about each of the sources propsd is reading properties from.

-## Property Files ##
+## Index Files ##

-Propsd reads JSON files from S3 and collapses them into properties.
 The first file propsd reads is called the index file.
-The section on [configuration options][configuration] describes how to tell propsd where to find the index file.
-The index file contains a list of other S3 files where propsd should read properties.
-Here's an example index file:
+Index files are JSON formatted.
+They are a single JSON object containing a version identifier and a list of sources to read properties from.
+You must set [configuration options][configuration] to tell propsd where to find the index file.

+### Minimal Index File ###

 ~~~json
 {